Please ensure Javascript is enabled for purposes of website accessibility Threats to Biodiversity • Adelaide Hills Council Skip to main content

 FoxScan is a community website that allows you to record and map sightings of foxes, fox damage, and control activities in your local area.
 Use FoxScan data recorded in your region to help decide where to undertake control, and coordinate with your neighbours.
 Find the link below.

-Rabbits were introduced to all states of Australia soon after European settlement.
+Rabbits were introduced to Australia soon after European settlement.
 Their numbers rapidly exploded causing huge impacts to biodiversity and agriculture.
-They actively compete with native animals for food resources and damage sown crops and native plants by ringbarking trees and shrubs, inhibiting regeneration by eating seed and seedlings.
-Their warrens are also responsible for soil erosion and destabilisation.
+They compete with native animals for food resources, damaging crops and native plants by ringbarking trees and shrubs, inhibiting regeneration by eating seed and seedlings.
+Their warrens can also cause soil destabilisation and erosion.
 Competition and land degradation by rabbits is listed as a key threatening process under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999.

-Since the release of Myxoma Virus and Rabbit Calicivirus Disease (RCD) (1937 and 1995 respectively), overall rabbit numbers have significantly reduced.
-However, eventually rabbits developed resistance to Myxomatosis and are also predicted to become resistant to RHDV.
-Currently their numbers still fluctuate in response to seasonal conditions and other management tools being employed by landholders to control populations, including poisoning, shooting and warren destruction.
+Since the release of Myxoma Virus and Rabbit Calicivirus Disease (RCD), overall rabbit numbers have significantly reduced.
+However, rabbits developed resistance to Myxomatosis and are also predicted to become resistant to RHDV.
+Currently their numbers still fluctuate in response to seasonal conditions and other management tools being used by landholders to control populations, including poisoning, shooting and warren destruction.
 These are suitable methods in rural settings, however controlling rabbits in urban and bushland areas can be problematic.
 Removing available refuge (rubbish, woodpiles etc) and destroying warrens can help to reduce rabbits.

 In December 2023, the Landscapes H&F held regionally coordinated rabbit control program information sessions, followed by Pindone and K5 Calicivirus distribution days for private landowners and Councils to collect treated carrots at six pickup locations.
-Baits will become available again this Summer in Nov/Dec.
-The exact date will depend on weather conditions, but it’s usually early-mid December.
+Baits are generally made available over summer, the exact dates depend on weather conditions, but it’s usually early-mid December.
 Following Autumn rains, green feed becomes abundant and the optimal time to lay baits has ended.

-In 2025, Council intends to extend this program to include 8-10 reserves generally spread across the district, but also focusing on those reserves where rabbits are frequently encountered / observed.
+In 2025, Council intends to extend this program to include 8-10 reserves generally spread across the district, focusing on reserves where rabbits are regularly observed.

 • Woorabinda Bushland reserves, Stirling